 The Arts Council of Princeton (ACP) (the non-profit arts organization housed in the Paul Robeson Center for the Arts), is pleased to offer rental space for artists, arts educators, local non-profits and community groups.
 From recitals to rehearsals and performances, the Robeson Center for the Arts makes an outstanding venue for all the arts.
 Check it out today!

-Individuals and companies are also eligible to rent space as Members and Community Partners.
 Income from small gatherings to large receptions supports our mission of Building Community Through the Arts!
 The spaces can be adapted to accommodate a wide range of events.
-The Paul Robeson Center is the ideal location for: corporate breakfasts and luncheons, executive retreats, business meetings, cocktail receptions, buffets, elegant seated dinners, private celebrations, screenings, lectures, adult birthday celebrations, children’s birthday parties and much more.
+The Paul Robeson Center is the ideal location for: corporate breakfasts and luncheons, executive retreats, business meetings, cocktail receptions, buffets, private celebrations, screenings, lectures and birthday celebrations for both adults and children.

 Steps to rent space: